Miscellaneous Ramblings

 If Apple is to be faulted, it would have to be because the writing was already on the wall last December when they would have been finalizing prices for the iMac.
 However, if they already had a stock of RAM and LCD displays purchased at the depressed prices of last year, why not pass them on to the early adopter iMac purchasers for as long as they could?
 And, of course, the low-ball prices helped in the with the initial publicity impact of the new model.

 Even at US$1,399-1,899, the G4 iMac is a whale of a deal.
 When it was discontinued last spring, the basic 450 MHz G4 Cube with a DVD drive, 64 MB of RAM, and a 20 GB hard drive was selling for $1,299.
-When you added a 15 " Apple Studio Display, that bumped the total cost up to $1,898, or just a buck less than the high-end 800 MHz iMac with a 15" LCD display; SuperDrive for playing and burning custom CDs and DVDs; 256 MB RAM; a 40 GB hard drive; and nVidia GeForce2 MX graphics with 32 MB of DDR memory.
+When you added a 15 " Apple Studio Display, that bumped the total cost up to $1,898, or just a buck less than the high-end 800 MHz iMac with a 15" LCD display; SuperDrive for playing and burning custom CDs and DVDs; 256 MB RAM; a 40 GB hard drive; and Nvidia GeForce 2 MX graphics with 32 MB of DDR memory.

 Viewed in that context, the new iMac is still a stupendous deal even at the new prices.

-Charles Moore has been a freelance journalist since 1987 and writing for Mac websites since May 1998.
-His The Road Warrior column is a regular feature on MacOpinion, and he is a news editor and columnist at Applelinks.com.
+Charles Moore has been a freelance journalist since 1987 and began writing for Mac websites in May 1998.
+His The Road Warrior column was a regular feature on MacOpinion, he is news editor at Applelinks.com and a columnist at MacPrices.net.
+If you find his articles helpful, please consider making a donation to his tip jar.

-Recent Content on Low End Mac
+Recent Content

-About LEM | Support | Usage | Privacy | Contacts
+About LEM Support Usage Privacy Contact

 Favorite Sites